 You have time to think about what’s best for you.

 Whatever you ultimately decided… this is not something you have to decide RIGHT NOW.
 Revision surgery can be performed months or years in the future.
 Especially if you are facing radiation, most surgeons advise waiting at least a year to have your revision surgery.

 Insurance companies sometimes balk and initially refuse to cover revision surgery.
 If your new surgeon’s office knows how to code for the procedure correctly, this should not be a problem.

 If you suspect you may have been victimized, please don’t hesitate to request a copy of your medical record, including consultation notes and post-operative reports.
 This way, in the event your surgeon decides to cover his or her tracks by altering the record, you already have the originals.
 You can usually request your records by calling the surgeon’s office, or by calling your insurance company.

 The rule of thumb when you have been victimized is to document everything.
 Taking pictures of your chest at regular intervals (once every month, for example) is also an important step in ensuring that your experience is documented.
-Many surgeons will deny leaving excess tissue, and/or claim “it’ll tighten up” (it almost certainly won’t – with the exception of explant surgery, skin stretches over time – it doesn’t contract).
+Many surgeons will deny leaving excess tissue, and/or claim “it’ll tighten up” (it almost certainly won’t – with the exception of radiation fibrosis and explant surgery, skin stretches over time – it doesn’t contract).
 It helps to have your healing process visually documented.